Meet the Board

 Darrell channels his passion for the grocery industry into active participation on numerous industry boards and is a key advocate for the company and representative on both the national and international stages.
 In recognition of his commitment to community, Darrell was honored by Rotarians with a Paul Harris Fellow and in 2017 received an Honorary Doctor of Laws (Honoris Causa) from Kwantlen Polytechnic University.

-Darrell has culled a wealth of experience over more than four decades with the company, and he enthusiastically leads an increasingly diverse team of more than 20,000 people known for innovation, customer service and industry leadership in more than 150 Western Canadian communities.
+Darrell has culled a wealth of experience over more than 45 years with the company, and he enthusiastically leads an increasingly diverse team of more than 22,000 people known for innovation, customer service and industry leadership in more than 150 Western Canadian communities.

 “Nothing is more important than the health and well-being of kids because children are our future.
 At Save-On-Foods, we are committed to giving back to the communities we serve and that means partnering with amazing organizations like BC Children’s Hospital to give all children in B.C. and the Yukon opportunities to thrive, thanks to the best pediatric care available.”